Systematic study of $D_{s0}^{*}$(2317) in quark models: Chiral quark model, wave function of system

-The chiral quark model has been applied successfully in describing the hadron spectra and hadron-hadron interactions.
-The details of the model can be found in Refs. \cite{qm1,qm2,qm3,qm4,qm5}.
-Here only the Hamiltonian for the four-quark system is shown.
-Because we are interested in the low-lying states, only the central part of the quark-quark interactions are considered for four-quark system.
+The chiral quark model has been successfully applied to describe hadron spectra and hadron-hadron interactions.
+The detailed formulation of the model can be found in Refs. \cite{qm1,qm2,qm3,qm4,qm5}.
+In this work, we focus on the Hamiltonian for the four-quark system.
+Since we are primarily interested in the low-lying states, we consider only the central part of the quark-quark interactions for the four-quark system.